 Compounding works on both your investments and your income.

 Success begets success, and the more we saved, the more we wanted to save.

 And because it takes a while for the locomotive to gather up steam, but once it does, there’s no stopping it.

-Oh, and before asking, “Can I retire early?” make sure you have your significant other on-board!
+Oh, and before asking yourself, “Can I retire early?” make sure your significant other is on-board!